tel. +39 333 398 5647, +39 328 621 7381 - email@example.com

 The B&B bears the name of the Port Susa train station right across the street.

 In front of the B&B is the historic station building, an eclectic passenger pavilion built in 1856-1858 as the terminus of the train line to Novara (1853) in a rapidly changing city.
 In 1845 Porta Susa was at one end of a horse-drawn public bus line, running along via Garibaldi, piazza Castello and via Po and terminating at the Gran Madre Church.

-The neighborhood, called Cit Turin (Little Torino in the Piedmontese dialect) was developed in the first decades of the 1900's.
+The neighborhood is called Cit Turin (Little Torino in the Piedmontese dialect) and was developed between the late 1800's and the first decades of the 1900's.